White close button

 Onboarding a new member is never fun.
 No matter how much information you plug in, there will still be many loose threads hanging.
 The usual way out is forwarding emails you think might be relevant to them.

-Plugging them onto the latest developments in the organization is mandatory.
-But, wouldn’t it be great if you could also give them access to historical data from the company?
+Plugging them into the latest developments in the organization is mandatory.
+But wouldn’t it be great if you could also give them access to historical data from the company?

 With Hiver, everything in the shared inbox is archived and accessible by default.
 All emails and resources related to the inbox are open for their consumption.
 If a team member joins after a conversation has happened, they can read all the previous messages to gain context and catch up.